 POSSIBLE CONFLICTS & SOLUTIONS

 Waterfowl primarily cause conflicts with humans when landscaped areas and maintained lawns are affected.
 When grazing, geese do not permanently disturb or physically damage turf.
-Conflict usually occurs from fecal deposits and the aggregation of numbers of birds; read about a solution to this problem.
+Conflict usually occurs from fecal deposits and the aggregation of numbers of birds.
 Tolerance, vegetation management (the use of tall grass or other naturally occurring vegetation to deter geese and ducks), fencing, harassment techniques (including the use of trained border collies), hazing, repellents, and oiling eggs are among the many solutions available in dealing with waterfowl.
 An integrated approach using a variety of these techniques is the best way to solve conflicts.
 For more information on Geese management click here.

 PUBLIC HEALTH CONCERNS